Arin06/Haskell-Visualisation-Project/README.md

 1. enable GLUT by using :set -package GLUT
 1. type main to start generating the image
-1. Play around with the constant! (numOfFourierTerms and numOfSteps at the beginning of the file)
+1. Play around with the constant! (numOfFourierTerms and numOfSteps at the beginning of the file) (Draw different set of points by change to the other traced_points)

 ## Preview of Results